moehreag/Konstruct/docs/index.md

 # Overview

-Konstruct is a scripting-esk language designed to format input easily and provide many tools for customization.
+Konstruct is a scripting language designed to format input easily and provide many tools for customization.
 Konstruct takes an input and spits out a parsed object that can be evaluated at any point.

 There are a few different object types in Konstruct.
 There are string literals, variables, functions, and arguments (which are essentially just string literals).
 Take a look at the menu to see how to use all of these.